AsianTechInc/AT-boilerplate-ios-mvvm/README.md

 If something is unclear, confusing, or needs to be refactored, please let me know.
 Pull requests are always welcome, but due to the opinionated nature of this project, I cannot accept every pull request.
 Please open an issue before submitting a pull request.
 This project uses [RayWenderlich Swift Style Guide](https://github.com/raywenderlich/swift-style-guide) with a few minor exceptions.
 If you are submitting a pull request that involves Pug templates, please make sure you are using *spaces*, not tabs.

-## License

-The MIT License (MIT)

-Copyright (c) 2017 Asian Tech Co., Ltd.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.